naptha/tesseract.js/README.md

+> UNDER CONTRUCTION
+> Due for Release on Monday, Oct 3, 2016

 # tesseract.js
 Tesseract.js is a pure javascript version of the Tesseract OCR Engine that can recognize English, Chinese, Russian, and 60 other languages.